Anu002-dev/ABC-Employee-Analysis/README.md

 ## 📌 Project Overview

-This project analyzes the **ABC Company Employee Dataset** consisting of **458 employee records**.
-The objective is to preprocess the dataset, perform exploratory data analysis, visualize key findings, and derive meaningful insights about the company's workforce.
+This project analyzes the **ABC Company Employee Dataset**, consisting of **458 employee records**.
+The objective is to preprocess the dataset, perform exploratory data analysis (EDA), create visualizations, and derive meaningful insights into the company's workforce.

 ---